imrecommender/PGNR/data/ReadME.md

 - USAGE: line 34 & 298 in pretrain_data.py

 ## Note:
-The original MIND news dataset can be downloaded from https://msnews.github.io
+The original MIND news dataset can be downloaded from https://msnews.github.io and can be processed to the expected format